Zainak94/kickstarter-analysis/README.md

 -	Analysis of outcomes of parent category filtering by “theatre” category by their outcomes using Pivot tables and visualized by creating stacked column chart.
 -	Analysis of outcomes of subcategories filtering by “plays” category by their outcomes using Pivot tables and visualized by creating stacked column chart.
 -	Analysis of outcomes based on their Launch date.
 Filtered “theatre” category by using Pivot tables and visualized by creating line chart.
--	Louise was inspired by 5 players at Edinburgh Festival Fringe and she wanted to know how they were funded.
-Using VLOOKUP to find the specific (Edinburgh Research) goals and pledged amounts.
 -	Analysis by country, most successful outcome of the parent and subcategory of theatre and play.
--	To deepen our analysis for Louise.
-We used central tendencies to provided unbiased view of the data and make conclusions.
-This has helped her figure out the outcomes based on the goals and pledged amounts.
-She can get a clear picture.
-Also calculated measures of spread including range, variance, standard deviation, and quartiles.
--	Outlier chart to find out the extreme points of data in our analysis.
-Louise was interested in GB theater market, especially musicals.
-We used box plots to show her the amounts of information about a distribution in a small amount of space with her estimated future budget.
 -	Analysing the theatre outcomes vs. launch using Pivot table filtered to “theater” as parent category.
 -	Analysing the outcomes based on goals using goal-based data and “plays”.

 ### **Purpose**
 The purpose of this project was to help Louise analyse the data of crowdfunding.
-How different campaigns fared in relation to their launch date and their funding goals in correction with the outcome.
+How different campaigns fared in relation to their launch date and their funding goals in correlation with their outcome.

 ## **Analysis and Challenges**
 Overall analysis was made by combing through the data.
 The most successful category was theatre/play.
 We were able to find out peak months in which this category was successful as well.
 Now we know the goals range of the funding and the most popular month where there will be higher changes of this campaign to be successful.